JoshPaulie/nexar/docs/client-features/caching.md

 # Caching in Nexar

-!!! note
+!!!
+Tip

-    This is a bit of a more advanced topic, involving the actual under-the-hood API calls to Riot, which Nexar tries to hide from the user.
+    This is a bit of a more advanced topic, involving the actual under the hood API calls to Riot, which Nexar tries to hide from the user.

     By and large, simply use the SMART_CACHE_CONFIG:
     ```python